GoogleChrome/web.dev/src/site/content/en/blog/responsive-web-design-basics/index.md

 pixels and device-independent pixels regardless of device orientation, and allows the page to take advantage of the full landscape width.

+{% Aside 'caution' %}
-Note: To ensure that older browsers can properly parse the attributes, use a comma to separate attributes.
+  To ensure that older browsers can properly parse the attributes, use a comma to separate attributes.
+{% endAside %}

 The [Does not have a `<meta name="viewport">` tag with `width` or `initial-scale`](/viewport/) Lighthouse audit can help you automate the process of making sure that your HTML documents are using the viewport meta tag correctly.